InterCLIP-MEP: Interactive CLIP and Memory-Enhanced Predictor for Multi-modal Sarcasm Detection: Experiments

 \subsection{Main Results}

-To validate the effectiveness of our InterCLIP-MEP framework, we conduct experiments using the original CLIP as the backbone instead of InterCLIP, referred to as \texttt{w/o Inter}.
-We compare this configuration with three interaction modes of InterCLIP: \texttt{w/ V2T}, \texttt{w/ T2V}, and \texttt{w/ TW}.
+To begin our experimental analysis, we first evaluate the overall effectiveness of the proposed InterCLIP-MEP framework.
+To further assess its robustness, we design a control variant, denoted as \texttt{w/o Inter}, where the original CLIP is used as the backbone in place of InterCLIP.
+This variant is compared against three interaction modes of InterCLIP: \texttt{w/ V2T}, \texttt{w/ T2V}, and \texttt{w/ TW}.
+The overall results and baseline comparisons are summarized in Table~\ref{tab:main-results}, while the effectiveness of different interaction modes is further analyzed in Table~\ref{tab:inter-results}.

-For each experiment, we condition only the top four layers of the self-attention modules, with the projection dimension \(d_{f}\) set to 1024.
-We set the LoRA rank \(r\) to 8, fine-tuning the self-attention weight matrices \(\mathbf{W}\), specifically \(W_{k}\), \(W_{v}\), and \(W_{o}\).
-For the memory size \(L\), we select the optimal size from a fixed set of candidate values \(\mathbf{L}\) \footnote{The fixed candidate values are \{128, 256, 384, 512, 640, 768, 896, 1024, 1152, 1280\}.}.
-The main results are shown in Table \ref{tab:main-results}.

-\paragraph{Performance on MMSD2.0.} For MMSD2.0, our framework consistently outperforms or matches the performance of state-of-the-art methods, whether using InterCLIP or the original CLIP as the backbone, as shown in Table \ref{tab:main-results} (\textit{InterCLIP-MEP}).
-This demonstrates the effectiveness of our training strategy and MEP.
-Our results show that \texttt{w/ V2T} and \texttt{w/ T2V} outperform \texttt{w/o Inter}, demonstrating that InterCLIP captures text-image interactions more effectively.
-Furthermore, \texttt{w/ T2V} achieves superior performance compared to \texttt{w/ V2T}, likely due to the inherent complexity of the visual space, which presents challenges for the projection layer when mapping vision representations into the text encoder space.
-In contrast, \texttt{w/ TW} performs worse than other configurations, possibly because embedding representations within both encoders increases the learning difficulty.
-In summary, InterCLIP with T2V interaction, combined with our training strategy and MEP, delivers the most promising results.
-These findings underscore the robustness and adaptability of our framework, establishing it as a highly effective solution for capturing nuanced text-image interactions and addressing the complexities of multi-modal sarcasm detection.
+\paragraph{Performance on MMSD2.0} As shown in Table~\ref{tab:main-results}, our framework consistently surpasses or matches state-of-the-art baselines on MMSD2.0, confirming the effectiveness of the proposed training strategy and the Memory-Enhanced Predictor (MEP).
+Table~\ref{tab:inter-results} further compares different interaction settings.
+Both \texttt{w/ V2T} and \texttt{w/ T2V} outperform the \texttt{w/o Inter} variant, indicating that InterCLIP more effectively captures cross-modal sarcasm cues than the original CLIP backbone.
+Among them, \texttt{w/ T2V} yields the best results.
+This is because projecting compact, low-dimensional text embeddings into the higher-dimensional vision space allows redundancy in visual features to accommodate textual semantics, preserving information more effectively.
+In contrast, projecting rich, high-dimensional vision embeddings into the text space requires compression into a compact semantic space, which inevitably loses details and hampers alignment.
+This asymmetry explains why \texttt{T2V} consistently outperforms \texttt{V2T}.
+Meanwhile, the \texttt{w/ TW} configuration performs worse than either single-direction variant, as simultaneously embedding both modalities exacerbates the alignment asymmetry and further increases the learning burden.
+In summary, InterCLIP with T2V interaction, together with our lightweight training strategy and MEP, achieves the most promising results on MMSD2.0, underscoring the robustness and adaptability of our framework in modeling subtle text–image interactions.